cranmer/fast-asimov-utils/README.md

 *License LGPL v2.1 (for ROOT compatibility, happy to make it BSD for other purposes)*

-**This code is underdevelopment.
-It should be useful, but don't use for anything official yet.
-Will remove this after providing some validation**

 This code quickly calculates the expected 95% CLs upper limit on the number of signal events, `s`, given an expected background, `bExp`, and uncertainty on the background estimate, `deltaB`.